-If you have been using solid colour bags and wants a twist to your outfit, India’s patterned and embroidered bags are a must to be added to your collection.
+If you have been using solid colour bags and want a twist to your outfit, India’s patterned and embroidered bags are a must-be added to your collection.
 Sling bags with beads work or clutches with Zardosi work; you find this in all ranges and designs.

 The bling goes to our footwear also.
-Simple Osho chappals to colourful Juttis of Punjab and Kollhapuri sandals, you find colourful footware for 300-400Rs.
+From simple Osho chappals to colourful Juttis of Punjab and Kollhapuri sandals, you find colourful footware for 300-400Rs.
 You can even get an extra soft rubber sole stitched by a cobbler nearby if you find these hard for your feet.

-Buy shoes in Punjab – Their Jutthis are a true value addition for your outfits.
+Buy shoes in Punjab – Their Jutthis are a true value addition to your outfits.

 Most foreigners associate Indian culture with this 9-yard fabric beauty for all the right reasons.
 Each state in India at least have two variety of sarees that is authentic to them.
 Paithani silk of Maharashtra is peacock them based.
 My favourite Mysore silk is plain and simple with real gold threads.
 The checkered cotton handloom sarees of Chettinad and plain Gadwal cotton silk sarees with contrasting borders have a different feel itself.
 The cost varies with each type and quality.
 For 2000 Rs, you get a nice quality handloom saree.
 A pure Kanjeevaram simple saree may cost 5000Rs, and Mysore silk starts from 15000Rs.
 Gujarat’s & Rajasthan’s Bandini saree on synthetic material is also a great buy if you love colourful clothes.